p4n1c/cmf/README.md

 CMF is an project assignment :)
 It's a framework that allows running certain code defined tasks, and or yaml defined tasks.
 Tasks can be defined as ruby class with a few helper methods provided to support basic tasks that could be needed to setup a server.
-It's highly extensible that it allows the user to extend the functionality even within the defined tasks itself.
+It's highly extensible that it allows the user to extend the functionality even within the defined tasks themselves.

 ## Usage Requirements
 In order to create a new task in ruby, you must adhere the following requirement in your task: